We Asked a Guy with Synaesthesia What a Bunch of Songs Taste Like

 This song tasted weird.
 There was lots and lots of chocolate – solid, hard chocolate, probably a Yorkie bar.
 There was also brown bread crusts in there, just the crusts.

 I guess that makes sense.
-Did the flavor change throughout the song?
+Did the flavour change throughout the song?

 Definitely.
 There was a lot of marzipan in there, which was related to the vocals.
 The lyrics didn’t mean anything to me because the singer was shouting.
 But, I tell you what was really strange about this, I got the taste of these sweets I used to have for sore throats when I was a child.
 I don’t know if that’s because the singer yelled a lot, so it triggered that memory.
 That ruined the whole thing for me, to be honest.